Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UsingProcessors.md

 You can install Processors on [bindings](ActionBindings.md), [actions](Actions.md) or on [controls](Controls.md).
 Refer to [How to apply Processors](HowToApplyProcessors.md) to learn more.

 Each Processor is [registered](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_RegisterProcessor__1_System_String_) using a unique name.
-To replace an existing Processor, register your own Processor under an existing name.
+To replace an existing one, register your own under an existing name.

 Processors can have parameters which can be booleans, integers, or floating-point numbers.
 When created in data such as [bindings](./ActionBindings.md), processors are described as strings that look like function calls: